Social history of post-war Britain (1945–1979): Rationing

 Wartime rationing continued and was for the first time extended to bread in order to feed the German civilians in the British sector of occupied Germany.
 During the war the government had banned ice cream and had rationed sweets such as chocolates and confections; all sweets were rationed until 1954.
 Rationing was beneficial for many of the poor because their rationed diet was of greater nutritional value than their pre-war diet.
 Housewives organised to oppose the austerity.
 The Conservatives gained support by attacking socialism, austerity, rationing and economic controls and returned to power in 1951.

-Morale was boosted by the marriage of Princess Elizabeth to Philip Mountbatten in 1947, and by the 1948 Summer Olympics held in London.
+Morale was boosted by the wedding of Princess Elizabeth and Philip Mountbatten in 1947, and by the 1948 Summer Olympics held in London.
 Reconstruction had begun in London but no funding was available for new facilities.